allegro/blog/_posts/2022-09-26-example-of-modularization-in-allegro-pay-android-application.md

 layout: post
 title: "Example of modularization in Allegro Pay Android application"
 author: [michal.kwiatek]
-tags: [tech, kotlin, android, modularization, gradle, allegro-pay]
+tags: [tech, kotlin, mobile, android, modularization, gradle, allegro-pay]
 ---
 Currently, in the Android world, the topic of modularization is very popular.
 Many bloggers describe their experiences with it and analyze what [Google recommends](https://developer.android.com/topic/modularization/patterns).
 Our team